eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 Since a candidate must gain a majority of servers to become elected, every committed entry must exist in at least one of those servers.
 A node sends its log information along with the `RequestVote()` RPC.
 If the recipient has a more up-to-date log, then the recipient denies giving the server its vote {% cite 10.5555/2643634.2643666 -l 8 %}.

+## Failover patterns

+**Failover** is the process of switching from a failed component to a redundant or standby component.

+Two common failover patterns are active-passive failover and active-active failover.

+### Active-passive failover

+In the **active-passive** failover pattern (also known as master-slave) replicas run alongside the component they will be replacing.
+If the active server fails, the passive replica becomes active and begins receiving traffic.

+Active-passive can be implemented using a virtual IP address that can be assigned dynamically.
+If the active server goes down, the IP address is reassigned to the passive server.

+### Active-active failover

+In the **active-active** failover pattern (also known as master-master) multiple replicas serve traffic.
+In the case of failure, traffic stops being sent to the failed component.

 ## Message delivery

 > There are only two hard problems in distributed systems: 2.
 Exactly-once delivery 1.
 Guaranteed order of messages 2.
 Exactly-once delivery.